Home

 What to expect in the 4 stages?

 Staging is very important because the doctor can determine if the tumor is still localized.
-The cancerous growth during the first 2 stages of prostate cancer is still enclosed in the gland and don't show warning signs.
+The cancerous growth during the first 2 stages of prostate cancer is still enclosed in the gland.
+It doesn't show warning signs and symptoms of prostate cancer.

 Stage I